 For example, if a shopper earned a $3.00 Register Reward for the Colgate toothbrush and toothpaste in the above example, then purchased the toothbrush and toothpaste in a second transaction and used the $3.00 Register Reward they just earned to pay for it, they will not get another Register Reward.

-What they can do is use the $3.00 Register Reward towards the purchase of another separate promotion offering a different Register Reward.
+What they can do is use the $3.00 Register Reward toward the purchase of another separate promotion offering a different Register Reward.
 Using the example above, they could buy the toothbrush and toothpaste and earn the $3.00 Register Reward and then buy the Windex and use the $3.00 Register Reward to pay for it and they will still receive a $2.00 Register Reward for buying the Windex.

 Finding What Items Offer Register Rewards

 The products that you can earn Register Rewards from are displayed within the Walgreens Weekly Ad and displayed in-store on the shelf with the product, price, amount you need to purchase and the Register Rewards you will receive.
 This information is displayed often in a "box" outlined in red.

 You can shorten the hunt for products earning Register Rewards coupons by turning to the internet for help.
 For example, the Walgreens Coupon Matchups page lists the weekly sales and Register Rewards, along with coupon information you can apply when shopping.